Push audio LATER by 0.25s (audio was arriving early)

 1. Audio generated in a separate pass

-Tools like Runway Gen-3, Pika 2.0, and Kling 1.6 generate silent video, and you added audio later from ElevenLabs, Suno, or a stock library.
-The two passes have no shared timecode, so any delay between cue points compounds across the clip.
+You generated silent video (Pika 2.5, older Runway Gen-3, or any “video only” run) and added audio later from ElevenLabs, Suno, or a stock library.
+The two passes share no timecode, so any delay between cue points compounds across the clip.

-How to spot it: Open the project file.
-If the audio track was imported separately from the video track, you have a two-pass setup.
-Drift will accumulate.
+How to spot it: open the project file.
+If the audio track was imported separately from the video track, you have a two-pass setup and drift will accumulate.

 2. Frames-per-second mismatch on export

-The model rendered at 24 fps but the export pipeline assumes 30 fps.
+The model rendered at 24 fps but the export pipeline or editor sequence assumes 30 fps.
 Audio plays at real time, video plays slower or faster, and they diverge linearly.
 After 10 seconds the drift is obvious.

-How to spot it: Check the source clip metadata with ffprobe -v error -show_entries stream=r_frame_rate input.mp4.
-Compare to the project sequence fps in your editor.
+How to spot it: check the source clip with ffprobe -v error -select_streams v:0 -show_entries stream=r_frame_rate -of csv=p=0 input.mp4.
+Compare that to the project sequence fps in your editor.

-How to spot it: Scrub the audio waveform.
-If it visibly stops mid-clip while the video continues, this is a generation defect, not a sync issue.
+How to spot it: scrub the audio waveform.
+If it visibly flatlines mid-clip while the video continues, this is a generation defect, not a sync offset.
+No amount of nudging fixes it; regenerate (Step 4).

 4. Variable frame rate (VFR) source

 Phone screen recordings of the generation UI, or downloads from some platforms, ship VFR.
-Editors convert poorly and drift accumulates.
+Editors conform VFR poorly and drift accumulates non-linearly.

-How to spot it: ffprobe -select_streams v -show_entries frame=pkt_pts_time and check if frame intervals are constant.
-If not, VFR.
+How to spot it: ffprobe -select_streams v -show_entries frame=pts_time -of csv=p=0 input.mp4 and check whether frame intervals are constant.
+If they wander, it is VFR.

 5. Codec or container remux corrupted the timestamp track